Skip to main content

 What happens if my employer refuses to pay gratuity?

-You can file a complaint with the Labour Commissioner under Section 116 of the Employment Code Act.
-The Commissioner can mediate, and if unresolved, the matter can be referred to the Industrial Relations Court for enforcement.
+You can report the matter to an authorised officer under Section 121 of the Employment Code Act.
+The officer will attempt to mediate, and if unresolved, may recommend that you refer the matter to court.

 Is gratuity paid if my contract is terminated early?

 Yes.
-Under Section 73, gratuity is calculated on basic pay earned during the period actually worked.
-If your contract ends early - whether by mutual agreement, redundancy, or lawful termination - you are entitled to gratuity for the months served.
+Under Section 73, gratuity is prorated according to the period of employment.
+If your long-term contract ends early - whether by mutual agreement, redundancy, or lawful termination - you are entitled to gratuity for the months served.

 How is gratuity calculated?
 Show me an example.